Pila, Laguna: Municipal Hall

 The Pila Municipal Hall is a small and quaint structure right in front of the Pila Church.
-It is distinguishable by its white paint scheme with red tiled roof and brown pillars.
-Outside is a statue of Rizal standing guard in memoriam to the national hero.
-The hall has been situated there since 1931 and has been renovated time and again.
+It is distinguishable by its white paint scheme, red-tiled roof and brown pillars.
+Outside is a statue of Rizal standing guard in remembrance of the national hero.
+The hall has been situated there since 1931 and has repeatedly been renovated.

-The open field in front of the hall serves as a waiting spots for those with appointments to the mayor or any public official.
-Parking space is adequate and tricycles parked near the hall can be easily hailed to go about town.
+The open field in front of the hall serves as a waiting spot for those with appointments to the mayor or any public official.
+Parking space is adequate, and tricycles parked near the hall can be easily hailed to go about town.

-As with any municipal hall, it houses the local post office, the assessor's office, the local internal revenue office, and health center.
-Unlike most municipal halls, the office of the Tourism officer is not located within but is stationed at the Pila Museum.
+As with any municipal hall, it houses the local post office, the assessor's office, the local internal revenue office and the health center.
+Unlike most municipal halls, the office of the tourism officer is not located within the hall, but is stationed at the Pila Museum.

 Archaeology

 Esso Standard Philippines and Elizalde Family Project funded an archaeological project along Laguna de Bay.
 It was supervised by Dr. Robert Fox and Avelino Legaspi of the Anthropology Department of the National Museum.

 In total, there were ten excavations from May to October 1967.
 Talim Island, Balibago, and Rizal were the first to be excavated.
 It was followed by Pinagbayanan and Bagong Pook.
-Pila and Lumban were the last site to be excavated.
-Three of the four sites mentioned exposed 153 graves aging from the 12th to 15th century.
+Pila and Lumban were the last sites to be excavated.
+Three of the four sites mentioned exposed 153 graves, ranging from the 12th to the 15th centuries.

 Access to trade

 As a place situated along Laguna de Bay, Pila was an accessible area for foreign trade.
 Vessels filled with merchants carrying goods and services traded with the locals for their products.

-Since Laguna de Bay is connected to Manila Bay, the geographical area covered by the trade before was wide.
+Since Laguna de Bay is connected to Manila Bay, past trade covered a wide geographical area.

-The items retrieved from the area were of very good quality and expensive looking.
-This indicates that the people that once lived in Pila were wealthy.
+The items retrieved from the area were of very good quality and expensive-looking.
+This indicates that the people who once lived in Pila were wealthy.

 Cremation activities

-Professor H. Otley Beyer pointed out that cremation was once practiced in Novaliches.
+Professor H. Otley Beyer pointed out that cremation was once practised in Novaliches.
 In Pila's case, the team members found traces of cremation practice in the site.
-In their data, 40% of the cremated remains were found to be buried in soil and the remaining 60% were found in medium-sized jars.
+In their data, 40% of the cremated remains were found to be buried in soil, and the remaining 60% were found in medium-sized jars.

 In Pinagbayanan, the cremation burials were secondary burials.
-In the first phase, the body is let alone to decompose.
+In the first phase, the body is left alone to decompose.
 It is then followed by a ritual performance.
-The body is burned because, according to the belief of ancient people, the “spirit is as clean as though washed in gold" once the body is set on fire.
+The body is burned because, according to the belief of ancient people, the "spirit is as clean as though washed in gold" once the body is set on fire.